VyZX: Formal Verification of a Graphical Quantum Language: The ZX Calculus

 \subsection{Rewrite Rules}

+The \zxcalc comprises \textit{rewrite rules} that can be used to transform diagrams by replacing a certain subdiagram with another.
+A rewrite rule is called \textit{sound} if the matrix semantics of the diagram before the application of the rule are the same as those after the application of the rule.
+Whenever we refer to a rewrite rule, we implicitly mean a rewrite rule which is sound. \Cref{fig:zx-rules} lists certain rewrite rules of the \zxcalc which are commonly used.
+For each of these rules, there is also a color-swapped version of the rule which changes green spiders to red spiders and red spiders to green spiders.
+Note that some of these, such as the Hopf rule (\Cref{fig:hopf}), are usually called derived rules to distinguish them from some set of axioms.
+In \vyzx, all rules are proven sound directly without appeal to axioms, so we make no such distinction.

 One of the most critical \zxcalc rules is that spiders connected by an arbitrary (non-zero) number of edges can be fused into a single node with the angles added together.
 This rule is shown in \Cref{fig:spider-fusion}.
+Applying this rule twice to \Cref{fig:deform} would yield a diagram with a single red spider.
 The reverse is also true: any spider can be split such that the two new spiders add up to the original angle.
 A corollary of this is that spiders with $0$ angle can be split off any input or output, so long as they have the color of the original spider.
-Further, with the spider fusion rule, we can manipulate the number of inputs and outputs for all other rules by adding a fuseable node to said input or output.
+Further, with the spider fusion rule, we can manipulate the number of inputs and outputs for all other rules by adding a fusible node to said input or output.

 Another simplification is that we can remove self-loops, as shown in \Cref{fig:self-loop-removal}~\cite{vandewetering2020zxcalculus}.
 Intuitively, this rule says that a node cannot provide more information about itself.

-The bialgebra rule (\Cref{fig:bi-alg}), while not intuitive, is crucial for many ZX proofs, as it allows for the rearranging of edges between nodes and the introduction or removal of swaps.

-The Hopf rule, shown in \Cref{fig:hopf}, as a corollary to the bialgebra rule\footnote{This stems from the fact the Hopf algebras are bi-algebras.}, states that maximum information about the Z basis gives minimal information about the X basis.
-The relevance in practice is that the Hopf rule allows us to disconnect specific nodes in the diagram instead of changing their connection.

-For a given X spider, the spider equals itself with Z rotations by \(\pi\) on each incoming or outgoing edge.
-Intuitively, this rule is true due to the orthogonal nature of the X and Z basis and the fact that we are performing in total a full rotation. \Cref{fig:bipi} shows this rule.

-The state copy rule (\Cref{fig:state-copy}) shows us how the orthogonal spiders interact when considered as states.
+The remaining rules are fairly self-explanatory, for an intuitive description of their behavior, see van de Wetering~\cite{vandewetering2020zxcalculus}.